 Perhaps you’ve heard of REM (Rapid-Eye Movement) Sleep and know it to be important to a good night’s rest.
 But do you know how important REM sleep is?
 It’s the truly way sleep ‘feeds’ one’s brain at night and is considered the most restorative type of sleep.

 When one is in REM sleep, their brain activity is rapidly increased and restoring the taxation of the day’s events on the brain so that you can get up refreshed and ready to tackle the next day with vim and vigor.
 The problem with alcohol before bed, though, and particularly increasing amounts to help one fall asleep, is that alcohol blocks REM sleep.

 And while at the surface, that feeling of grogginess and exhaustion the next day can leave one feeling miserable, repeated interruption of REM sleep can have other physiological effects too.
-When we sleep uninterruptedly, our brains take the opportunity to remove the neurotoxins we’ve encountered through the day.
-Interrupted sleep that brings about less REM sleep means our brains can’t efficiently clean those toxins out, and this can set them up for higher risks of diseases like Alzheimer’s and Parkinson’s.
+When we sleep uninterruptedly, our brains take the opportunity to remove the neurotoxins we’ve encountered throughout the day.
+Interrupted sleep that brings about less REM sleep means our brains can’t efficiently clean those toxins out, which can set them up for higher risks of diseases like Alzheimer’s and Parkinson’s.